-The approved third-party organisation's use of the GreenPower brand is subject to strict compliance with the Guidelines.
+The approved third-party organisation's use of the GreenPower brand is subject to strict compliance with the relevant GreenPower Marketing and Logo Usage Guidelines.
 As such, all activities, including but not limited to print, broadcast, event and online (e-newsletter, web and social/new media) activities and content must be submitted to the National GreenPower Program Manager - Marketing for approval.
 This approval must be provided in writing by the Program Manager - Marketing prior to release, implementation or publication.

-As part of the approval process for third-party organisations, entities must sign a time bound third-party usage agreement clearly stating the intended purpose of their advocacy and promotional activities, and agreeing to adhere to the Guidelines.
+As part of the approval process for third-party organisations, entities must sign a time bound third-party usage agreement clearly stating the intended purpose of their advocacy and promotional activities, and agreeing to adhere to the relevant GreenPower Marketing and Logo Usage Guidelines.
 Failure to adhere to these requirements could result in the permission to use the GreenPower branding to be rescinded by the Program Manager.